This site uses cookiesMore Information.

 • Cross-Typology Adoption: Behavioral health principles will influence a wider range of building types, from workplaces to educational institutions, reflecting a societal commitment to mental well-being.

-Our journey underscores a critical truth: the integration of behavioral health principles into healthcare facilities (and beyond) is essential to creating spaces that connect, empower, and heal.
-As we enter 2025, HOK’s Behavioral Health Center of Expertise remains committed to advancing design solutions that address the complex and evolving needs of behavioral health care.
+Our journey underscores a critical truth: The integration of behavioral health principles into healthcare facilities, justice settings and beyond is essential to creating spaces that connect, empower and heal.
+HOK’s Behavioral Health Center of Expertise remains committed to advancing design solutions that address the complex and evolving needs of behavioral health care.
 The challenges ahead are significant, but so is the potential for thoughtful, evidence-based design.
-By integrating these principles, fostering innovation, and collaborating with communities, we aim to create environments that empower individuals and strengthen the impact of the built environment.
+By integrating these principles, fostering innovation and collaborating with communities, we aim to create environments that empower individuals and embody the importance of the built environment as a factor in healing.

 Your browser is out-of-date!